ClaireGuerin/github-introduction/README.md

 *Give information on how to use your program, some examples if applicable.*

 ### R code
-From the command line: `Rscript mycode.R`
+From the command line (recommended):
+- `Rscript quote.R` will print a random quote in the terminal window.
+- `Rscript githelp.R` will print a small cheatsheet of essential git commands in the terminal window.

 From R or RStudio: source the code.

 ### Presentation